-We presently have 8,393,489 shares of common stock reserved for issuance under the Plan.
-The Board proposes to amend the Plan to increase the number of shares that can be issued to 9,393,489.
-We believe that we need to increase the number of shares issuable under the Plan in order to ensure that there are adequate shares available for future grants to support broad-based participation.
+Since its inception, 9,393,489 shares of common stock have been reserved for issuance under the Plan.
+At March 31, 2005, there were 6,761,272 shares of common stock reserved for issuance upon exercise of common stock and 122,955 shares available for future issuance under the 1993 Plan.
+The Board proposes to amend the Plan to increase the number of shares that can be issued by 700,000 shares.
 The number of shares underlying awards made to any one participant in a fiscal year may not exceed 3,000,000 shares.
 The number of shares that can be issued and the number of shares subject to outstanding options may be adjusted in the event of a stock split, stock dividend, recapitalization or other similar event affecting the number of shares of Allscripts' outstanding common stock.
 In that event, the Compensation Committee may also make appropriate adjustments to any stock appreciation rights and stock awards outstanding under the Plan.
-In addition, the Plan, as it is proposed to be amended and restated subject to stockholder approval, would allow the Compensation Committee to cash out stock incentives in the event of a merger, consolidation or similar event.
+In addition, the Plan allows the Compensation Committee to cash out stock incentives in the event of a merger, consolidation or similar event.